hjjvandam/CMakePackagingProject/docs/source/end_user/standard_cmake.rst

 These are variables that are defined by CMake itself and therefore should be honored by all projects using CMake regardless of whether or not they used CPP.
-Note that the inopportune word there is **should**; you'll find a plethora of counterexamples...
+Note that the inopportune word there is **should**; you'll find a plethora of counterexamples (said counterexamples are bugs and should be reported).

 CMAKE_XXX_COMPILER
 ^^^^^^^^^^^^^^^^^^

 Here ``XXX`` can be ``CXX``, ``C``, or ``Fortran``.
 This variable can be used to specify the compiler for language ``XXX``.
-It is strongly recommended that you use full paths otherwise weirdness can occur if the environment changes.
+It is strongly recommended that you use full paths otherwise weirdness can occur.

 CMAKE_XXX_FLAGS
 ^^^^^^^^^^^^^^^